 “It’s really amazing receiving this award, and it’s brilliant that it has been sculpted to suit each individual recipient in terms of the resources we receive from it.
 I have spent the last few years working in experimentation and as a collaborative composer; meeting loads of different people, experimenting in a whole host of settings, in different disciplines and different worlds, and constantly re-shaping and re-defining what I do.
-Thanks to London Music Masters, I now have the resources to refine my practise, and come back to my classical routes to compose a purely orchestral piece for the London Contemporary Orchestra , with a fresh new perspective due to all my explorations in other contexts.
+Thanks to London Music Masters, I now have the resources to refine my practice, and come back to my classical roots to compose a purely orchestral piece for the London Contemporary Orchestra , with a fresh new perspective due to all my explorations in other contexts.

 I am also incredibly inspired by the creativity of children.
 Having worked in a variety of creative and educational settings with young people, and been massively influenced by the way they think, I am looking forward to applying my own ways of working with young people on the LMM Learning programme: I hope I can offer some interesting approaches!”

 Shiva Feshareki (b.
 1987) is a composer and turntablist working closely with the physicality of sound.
 With electronics, she focuses on sampling, as well as analogue and bespoke electrics that generate ‘real’ and pure sounds of electricity, over computer products.
 With acoustic instruments, she is concerned with the interaction of tone, orchestration, texture, movement and space.
 Since 2013, Shiva works mainly as a collaborative composer, and uses deep improvisation, explorations into different worlds, or chance events, to create her collaborative teams.
 She also works with children and young people in a variety of creative environments, and does seminars and projects at universities and music/art colleges.